dmattp/bang/README.md

 ## Records and Objects

-So now we've got first class lexically scope functions, conditionals, iteration, and higher order functions, great; but everybody wants objects right?
+So far we've introduced first class lexically scoped functions, conditionals, iteration, and higher order functions; but what about objects?
+Does Bang! support object-oriented programming?

-Once you have first class lexically scoped functions, it is possible to build a lightweight object/record system.
-It may not be everything your average Java programmer wants out of an object system, but with the goal of keeping Bang! simple, it's a fair starting point.
+It is possible to build a lightweight object/record system using just lexically scoped functions.
+It may not be everything the average Java programmer wants out of an object system, but with the goal of keeping Bang! simple, it's a fair starting point.

-The general way to do something like this is to write a "create-Thing" constructor method that binds the objects properties, and return an inner message handler function.
-Messages can be sent to the object by calling the message handler handler returned by the constructor.
+The typical way to do this is to write a "create-Thing" constructor method that binds the objects properties and returns an inner message handler function.
+Messages can then be sent to the object by calling the message handler returned by the constructor.
 How that message handler works is entirely up to the implementer of the object system, but generally goes something like this:

       def :create-Employee = { as age as name fun message = {
-              fun = age;  message 'age'  =?
+              message 'age'  = ? age
-              fun = name; message 'name' =?
+            : message 'name' = ? name
           }
       }